 August 21, 2017

 Powerful questions are a staple to quality coaching.
-In our August meeting, Michael will share 9 powerful questions in sequence for coaching through a difficult situation.
+In our August meeting, Michael shared 9 powerful questions in sequence for coaching through a difficult situation.
 He’s taught this sequence of questions to teenagers, parents, business leaders, Big Brothers and Big Sisters and Army officers, all of whom were amazed by both the simplicity and the depth of the process.
-You will be invited to share the process and use it with clients.

 July 17, 2017